Archery

 d.

-How the National Field Archery Association (NFAA) black-and-white field targets and blue indoor targets are scored
+How the National Field Archery Association (NFAA) black-and-white field

 5.

-Do ONE of the following options.
+Instructor), do ONE of the following Options:

-Option A—Using a Recurve Bow or Longbow
+Option A: Recurve Bow or Longbow

 a.

-Name and point to the parts of the recurve or longbow you are shooting.
+Name and point to the parts of the recurve or longbow you are

 b.

-Explain how to properly care for and store recurve bows and longbows.
+Explain how to properly care for and store recurve bows and

 c.

-Demonstrate and explain USA Archery's "Steps of Shooting" for the bow you are shooting.
+Demonstrate and explain USA Archery's eleven "Steps of Shooting"

 d.